jamesemwallis/appmetrics-prometheus/README.md

   injected if the application wants to use appmetrics, since it is a singleton module and only one can be present in an application.
 Optional, defaults to the appmetrics dependency of this module.
+* options.endpoint {Object} The endpoint that the Prometheus data will be outputted onto.
+Use only if you cannot use /metrics for Prometheus use.
+  Ensure you have configured Prometheus to look for the data on your specified endpoint.
+Optional, defaults to `/metrics`

 Auto-attach to all `http` servers created after this call, calling `prometheus.monitor(options)` for every server.